Gov. Hochul to back $455M loan to redevelop Belmont Park

 - Building all new racing surfaces, including two new turf courses.

-- “Unlocking” 45 acres of infield space and creating a new 4-acre park/picnic area with a track view.
+- “Unlocking” 45 acres of infield space and creating a new four-acre park/picnic area with a track view.

 The renovations are expected to take about three years to complete.

-The Hochul administration said the redevelopment of Belmont Park, along with the nearby New York Islanders home at UBS Arena, would help make the Elmont area a “world class sports and hospitality destination.”
+The Hochul administration said the redevelopment of Belmont Park, along with the nearby Islanders home at UBS Arena, would help make the Elmont area a “world class sports and hospitality destination.”

 NYRA has been advocating for the project for several years, joining with horse race owners and trainers and local chambers of commerce.
 But it hasn't gained enough political traction to win approval in the State Legislature.